Cutting emissions and building resilience to climate change

 Victoria’s Climate Change Strategy

-Victoria’s Climate Change Strategy sets out the Victorian Government’s current action on climate change and our next steps.
-It outlines opportunities for Victorians to save money, to work and to grow innovative businesses.
+Victoria’s Climate Change Strategy sets out the Victorian Government’s world-leading action to mitigate climate change and adapt to its unavoidable impacts.

 Victoria’s climate action targets

-These targets are ambitious yet achievable.
-The targets provide certainty for investors and the business community and will help create jobs in clean energy, land restoration, zero-emissions transport, and the circular economy.
-Victoria’s 2035 target confirms our position among leading jurisdictions around the world, such as the United Kingdom and Finland.
+The targets provide certainty for investors and the business community and will help create jobs in clean energy, land restoration, zero emissions transport, and the circular economy.

 Reaching our emissions reduction targets will take action by governments, businesses, and the community.